Capacites/ros_ADS_Beckhoff/README.md

 ## Limitation

-You can connect device with different remote ip to same ip on PC
+You can connect different device with different remote ip to same ip on PC

 You can't create multiple route between same PC IP adesse and same IP device (this route made by other process like through pyads,.... )